-He flew on and Coyote ran after him.
-After a while Coyote shouted again; “Friend, you’re my chief, and its not right for you to carry the box; people will call me lazy.
+He flew on, and Coyote ran after him.
+After awhile Coyote shouted again; friend, you’re my chief, and its not right for you to carry the box; people will call me lazy.
 Let me have it.”

-Eagle flew back, wondering what happened to Coyote who was still gone.
-“You are a fool!
-Look what you’ve done; you let loose the sun and the moon and now its cold!”
+Eagle turned and flew back to see what had delayed Coyote.
+“You fool!
+Look what you’ve done!” he said.
+“You let the sun and moon escape, and now its cold.”

 Indeed it began to snow, and Coyote shivered.